semgrep/semgrep-docs/docs/semgrep-code/editor.md

 To create a rule, click **Create rule** on the splash page or the **(+) sign** next to the Library label.

-Semgrep Editor offers two rule-writing modes:
+Semgrep Editor offers three rule-writing modes:

 <dl>
     <dt>Simple mode</dt>